Djibouti City: Sea

 The Port of Djibouti is one of the largest and busiest seaports in the Horn region.
 As of 2013, the container terminal at the port handles the bulk of the nation's trade.
 About 70% of the seaport's activity consists of imports to and exports from neighboring Ethiopia, which depends on the harbour as its main maritime outlet.
 The port also serves as an international refueling center and transshipment hub.
 In 2012, the Djiboutian government in collaboration with DP World started construction on the Doraleh Container Terminal, a third major seaport intended to further develop the national transit capacity.
 A$396 million project, it has the capacity to accommodate 1.5 million 20 foot container units annually.
+There are also daily scheduled ferry services from the Port de Peche to Tadjoura, Obock also some other destinations in Yemen, Somalia and Eritrea.

 Railway

 Djibouti is a terminus of the Addis Ababa–Djibouti Railway.
 For most of its length, the railway runs parallel to the abandoned metre-gauge Ethio-Djibouti Railway.
 However, the standard-gauge railway is built on a new, straighter right-of-way that allows for much higher speeds.
 New stations have been built outside city centres, and the old stations have been decommissioned.
 On 10 January 2017, the 100 km section of Djibouti side was inaugurated in a ceremony held in the new station by Djibouti's President Ismail Omar Guelleh and Ethiopia's prime minister Hailemariam Dessalegn.
 There are two local railway stations: a passenger station at Nagad, and a freight station at the Port of Doraleh.